Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Results

-We first observe that, across all models and setups, $p_{pop}$ and $p_2max$ are statistically significant.
+We first observe that, across all models, both $p_{pop}$ and $p_2max$ are statistically significant.
 All of our models are, to some extent, persuadable. $p_{pop}$ ranges from 0.08 up to 0.2008, while $p_2max$ runs from 0.1311 to 0.4052.
-This means that, across our full range of models, the identity of the advocate model (and hence the quality of the argument presented) has an average effect of between 8\% and 21\%, implying stronger Advocate models typically win between 58\% and 71\% of the time.
-As between the strongest and weakest Advocate models, depending on the Judge model, those win rates range from 63\% to over 90\%.
-We therefore conclude that all our Judge models are to some quite substantially persuadable.
+This means that, across our full range of models, the identity of the Advocate model (and hence the quality of the argument presented) has an average effect of between 8\% and 21\%, implying that stronger Advocate models typically win between 58\% and 71\% of the time.
+Further, as between the strongest and weakest Advocate models, depending on the Judge model, those win rates range from 63\% to over 90\%.
+We therefore conclude that all our Judge models are to some extent persuadable.
+Further, we note that in all cases, these persuasive effects are statistically significant.

 As is clear from Table~\ref{tab:persuadability_metrics}, the extent of persuadability varies substantially across Judge models.
-Pairwise persuadability ($p_2$) also varies depending on the Advocate models involved\footnote{Full results including confidence intervals and p-values for all Advocate pairs are available in our data repository.}.
-Our Advocate models were selected to ensure varying persuasiveness, so it is unsurprising to find larger $p_2$ where a stronger Advocate is paired with a weaker one than for two Advocates of similar strength. $p_2$ is typically lowest and non-signficant for \texttt{claude} vs \texttt{gemini} (two similarly persuasive models) and highest (and in all bar one case significant) for \texttt{gpt4o} vs \texttt{gpt5.1} (where there is the greatest performance gap).
+Pairwise persuadability ($p_2$) also varies depending on the Advocate models involved.
+Again, this is to be expected: our Advocate models were selected to ensure a range of persuasiveness, so it is unsurprising to find larger values for $p_2$ where a stronger Advocate is paired with a weaker one than for two Advocates of similar strength.
+Figure~\ref{fig:persuadibility} presents the pairwise persuadability ($p_2$) (with 95\% confidence intervals) for each Judge model across each Advocate pairing, together with the maximum pairwise persuadability ($p_2max$) and population persuadability ($p_{pop}$).
+From this we readily observe that $p_2$ is typically lowest for Claude vs Gemini: these are two similarly persuasive models.
+By contrast, $p_2$ is in most cases highest for GPT-4o vs GPT-5.1, where there is the greatest performance gap between Advocates.